yearofthedan/layabout/README.md

 Options:
 - `String` representation of a HTML DOM element. e.g. "section".
 - `React component type` can be either class or functional.
-Note that  FlexLayout provides a style prop to the container.
+Note that FlexRow and FlexColumn provide a style prop to the container.
 It is up to the provided container to pass this to a child element which can render it (eg. a HTML DOM element).

 If no element is provided a `div` will be rendered as the container.